galeone/galeone.github.io/_posts/2016-11-18-introduction-to-autoencoders.md

 ## Adding noise: DAE

-Instead of forcing the hidden layer to learn to extract features from the input data $x$, we can train the autoencoder to reconstruct the input from a corrupted version of it $\tilde{x}$.
+Instead of forcing the hidden layer to learn to extract features from the input data $x$, we can train the AE to reconstruct the input from a corrupted version of it $\tilde{x}$.

-This allow the AE to discover more robust features w.r.t. the ones that could be learned from the original uncorrupted data.
+This allows the AE to discover more robust features w.r.t. the ones that could be learned from the original uncorrupted data.

 This kind of constraint gave rise to the Denoising AutoEncoder (DAE) field.